ThomasJamesCrawford/openai.nvim/README.md

 # openai.nvim

-This is a simple extension to work with the [openai completions API](https://platform.openai.com/docs/api-reference/completions).
+This is my simple plugin to work with the [openai completions API](https://platform.openai.com/docs/api-reference/completions).

 ![A demo using the plugin](./demo.gif)